BACALHAU – CUISINE OF NAVIGATION

 Cyro and Eleonora on their wedding day, pictured here alongside Nana Vasconcelos (right) and Sergio Brandão (left).

 The process begins the night before.
 Salted cod is soaked in water, slowly releasing its salt.
 The next day, onions are sliced into thick rounds, cutting across the grain.
 Boiled eggs are sliced to match.
 Potatoes, cooked in the soaking liquid of the cod, are cut to the same thickness.
 The cod itself is briefly poached, flaked, and carefully deboned.
 Then, everything is layered in a pot: onions, potatoes, cod, eggs, olives - each layer finished with generous amounts of Portuguese olive oil.
 Layer upon layer, until the pot is full.
-It is then placed over low heat, and left to cook—slowly—for two hours.
+It is then placed over low heat, and left to cook - slowly - for two to three hours.

 As it cooks, the salt of the cod seeps into the potatoes, the eggs, the onions.
 The dish becomes one.
 What matters most is the quality of the olive oil - and the olives themselves.It is served with white garlic rice.